-Google reportedly exposed data of hundreds of thousands of Google+ users
+Google shutting down Google+ after exposing data of up to 500,000 users

 Special Reports: CNET's in-depth features in one place.

-Discuss: Google reportedly exposed data of hundreds of thousands of Google+ users
+Discuss: Google shutting down Google+ after exposing data of up to 500,000 users

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.